savashn/ecewo/README.md

   	- 6.4 Request Headers (oncoming feature)

 ## Introduction
-ecewo is a HTTP server written in C. It's not production ready yet and it doesn't need to be, because I'm building it as a hobby project to better understand programming and memory allocation.
+ecewo is an HTTP server written in C. It's not production ready yet and it doesn't need to be, because I'm building it as a hobby project to better understand programming and memory allocation.

 ## Installation
 ### Requirements